When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 The Zmachine Synergy is a top-of-the line at-home sleep test that provides users and their health care teams with very comprehensive sleep health information.
 It has nine different metrics that record sleep data related to OSA.
 This at-home study includes EEG sleep stage detection, which most other at-home tests don’t include.
 The device is an excellent option for anyone who wants an at-home test that provides extremely thorough information.

 However, the extra data comes at a cost.
 The Zmachine Synergy is more expensive than most other devices and is not as user-friendly to operate.
-Singular Sleep’s sleep test package makes the process of renting the device and getting a diagnosis quite simple, but using the test requires paying careful attention to the instructions.
 Overall, it’s a fantastic choice for people who need a comprehensive at-home test and those willing to jump through a few extra hoops in order to get extensive sleep health information.